solid/authorization-panel/proposals/acp/use-cases.md

 HTTP/1.1 204 No Content
 ```

 Notice that the _acp:apply_ predicate was used to apply the policy to the portfolio collection.
-If we wanted to apply the policy to the contents of the collection too we would have used the _acp:applyMembers_ predicate.
+If we wanted to apply the policy to the contents of the collection too, we would have used the _acp:applyMembers_ predicate.
 We have also reused an existing _acp:AccessControl_ in the ACR called _&lt;#access>_.

 ### 2.2.2 Read-write access to a collection